 You can save the content of the front-panel display to a graphic file.
-The instrument saves these graphic files, also known as screen captures, in sequentially numbered files to the USB flash drive.
+The instrument saves these graphic files, also known as screen captures, screen grabs, or screen shots, to the USB flash drive in the .png file format.